Grabone’s Landscape

 Grabone’s landscape

-Grabone responded it with a variety of methodologies that were different from his more typical Alpine scenery.
-The impasto at the foreground is so light that the warm brown underpaint can be seen at certain area of the water surface.
-The freshness of the foreground trees comes from his confidence use of blade to paint and blend raw paint directly.
-It is joyful to observe yellow, ochre and olive green paint to superpose, juxtapose, and twist with each other like playful spirits.
+Grabone responded to it with a variety of methodologies that were different from his more typical Alpine scenery.
+The impasto in the foreground is so light that the warm brown under paint can be seen at certain areas of the water’s surface.
+The freshness of the foreground trees comes from his confident use of blades to paint and blend raw paint directly.
+It is joyful to observe yellow, ochre, and olive green paint to superpose, juxtapose, and twist with each other like playful spirits.
 The reflection on the far side of the pond is suggested with shorter and harder strokes.
 Patches of opaque colors form naturally with smooth edges since the painter probably finished the whole painting in one plein-air session and wet-on-wet was the only choice.

 Cloudy sky is typical in Grabone’s seascape paintings.
 It not only reduces the contrast but also justifies the choice of richer tonality of the picture.
 The boat, the center point of the picture, seems greener than anything else.
 Perhaps, in Grabone’s mind, the utmost serenity lies in nature when humanized.